Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Introduction

+To choose the masses for our study, we use Ref.~\cite{Aad:2019wvl} to determine the 95\% C.L.~cross section upper limits of different charged resonance masses.
+Since we anticipate that our technique requires $S/B \agt 1$ to be effective, we consider masses where the current cross section limits allow $S/B \sim 1$ and where we can still expect to get a 5$\sigma$ discovery in the HL-LHC era.
+These conditions force the mass to be $\geq4.5$~TeV, so we will focus on the mass of $4.5$-TeV.
+As a comparison, we will also explore $6$-TeV resonances, where the signal purity can be higher but the hypothesis testing is more challenging due to low statistics.

-For the sake of simplicity, we only focus on positively charged resonances, ${W'}^{+}$ and $H^+$, with masses of $1$~TeV, and analyze the $e^+\nu_e$ final state, although this can be applied to higher masses, negatively-charged final states, and to the muon final states as well.
-Also, we assume that the coupling strengths and structure are universal to both the quark and the lepton sectors (even for $H^+$), and to all generations.
+We only study the $e\nu$ decay channel, though this method can be readily applied to the $\mu \nu$ channel and improve its efficiency.
+Also, we assume that the coupling strength and structure are universal to all generations in both quark and lepton sectors (even for $H^\pm$).

-We also take into consideration the effects of different boson resonance widths, varying from truly narrow widths to sizeable ones for the 1~TeV resonance.
-Explicitly, we considered widths of $\sim 100$, $10$, $1$, and $0.1$~GeV.
-However, it turns out that the training outcomes upon different widths are quite similar.
-We will focus on the samples of $10$-GeV width, a choice to mimic the SM $W$ width-to-mass ratio $\Gamma_W/m_W\approx1/40$, in most of our presentation below.
+We also take into consideration the effects of different boson resonance widths, varying from $500$, $200$ to $50$~GeV for the $4.5$-TeV resonances.
+It is observed that the training outcomes upon different widths are quite similar.
+We will focus on the samples of $200$~GeV width, a choice to mimic the SM $W$ width-to-mass ratio $\Gamma_W/m_W\approx1/40$, in most of our presentation below.
+As for the $6$-TeV resonances, we only study the case of $300$~GeV width.

-Beside the leading-order (LO) process, we have also studied the next-to-leading-order (NLO) process in which an extra jet is produced in the final state.
-To account for the extra information provided by the jet, we will further extend the 2D histogram inputs of our CNN to include more variable pairs by using the three RGB colors, to demonstrate that the CNN approach of Ref.~\cite{Khosa:2019kxd} can be generalized to more dimensions.
-We will formulate a few different input schemes for these NLO histograms, although there is no major performance difference among the different schemes.
-To understand these results, we will also study the importance and contributions of the different variable pairs in these schemes.
-It is worth noting here that for situations involving more kinematic variables like this, our results show that the CNN approach is more convenient than and superior to conventional methods, such as Bayesian hypothesis or $\chi^2$ tests.
+Beside the 0-jet process, we have also studied the 1-jet process in which an extra jet is included in the final state.
+Since in real experiments jets can be copiously produced through either soft radiation or hard interactions, we consider all processes of jet multiplicities up to 2, and extract from them the 0-jet and 1-jet samples with criteria to be mentioned in Sec.~\ref{sec:3}.
+To make use of the extra information provided by the jet, we will further extend the 2D histogram inputs to include more variable pairs by using ``RGB'' colors to demonstrate that the histogram approach of Ref.~\cite{Khosa:2019kxd} can be generalized to higher dimensions.
+We will formulate a few different input schemes for these 1-jet histograms, although there is no major performance difference among them.
+To understand the results, we will also study the importance and contributions of the different variable pairs in these schemes.
+It is worth noting here that for situations involving more kinematic variables like the current study, our results show that the NN approach is more convenient than and superior to conventional methods, such as Bayesian hypothesis or $\chi^2$ tests.